Yeomen Warders: Uniforms

-Differences between the Yeoman Warders and the Yeoman of the Guard
+Differences between Yeomen Warders and Yeomen of the Guard

-Yeoman Warders wearing their Tudor State Dress in the Coronation Procession of King Charles III and Queen Camilla, 6 May 2023.
+Yeomen Warders wearing their Tudor State Dress in the Coronation Procession of King Charles III and Queen Camilla, 6 May 2023.

 The Yeomen Warders are often confused with the Sovereign's Body Guard of the Yeomen of the Guard, the original "Beefeaters", a similar but distinct body.
-On ceremonial occasions, the Yeoman Warders wear the Yeomen of the Guard's distinctive uniform, that consists of a royal red tunic with purple facings and stripes and gold lace ornaments, red knee-breeches and red stockings, flat hat, and black shoes with red, white and blue rosettes.
+On ceremonial occasions, the Yeomen Warders wear the Yeomen of the Guard's distinctive uniform, which consists of a royal red tunic with purple facings and stripes and gold lace ornaments, red knee-breeches and red stockings, flat hat, and black shoes with red, white and blue rosettes.
 The gold-embroidered emblems on the back and front of the coats consist of the crowned Tudor Rose, the shamrock and the thistle, the motto Dieu et mon droit, and the royal cypher of the reigning sovereign.
 The State Dress is often worn without a ruff, which is reserved for highly official occasions.

-The item of uniform that distinguishes The Yeomen of the Guard from the Tower Warders is the red cross-belt or baldric, worn from the left shoulder.
+The item of uniform that distinguishes the Yeomen of the Guard from the Yeomen Warders is the red cross-belt or baldric, worn from the left shoulder.
 This is a relic from the time when the Guard, and not the Warders, carried the harquebus.
-Paradoxically, the Yeoman Warders wear like the Yeomen of the Guard a black shoulder strap on the back, below the left shoulder, originally intended to hold the harquebus bandolier in place.
+Paradoxically, the Yeomen Warders wear (like the Yeomen of the Guard) a black shoulder strap on the back, below the left shoulder, originally intended to hold the harquebus bandolier in place.